MicrosoftDocs/architecture-center/docs/example-scenario/devops/automate-sentinel-integration-content.md

 If you need to grant access to another resources, using managed identity ensures a unique identity for all critical operations.

-Use Azure Automation for setting up Playbooks.
+Use Azure Automation for setting up playbooks.
 Use PowerShell scripts for the following complex tasks and automation features.

-* Integrating with third-party solutions, where different levels of credentials are required (based on Azure AD or Custom):
+* Integrating with third-party solutions, where different levels of credentials are required and based on Azure AD or custom credentials
   * Azure AD User Credentials
   * Azure AD Service Principal Credentials
-  * Certificate Authentication
+  * Certificate authentication
-  * Custom Credentials
+  * Custom credentials
-  * Managed Identity
+  * Managed identity
 * Implementing a solution that reuses organizational scripts, or solutions that require the use of PowerShell commands to avoid complex translation to playbooks
   * PowerShell-based solutions
   * Python-based solutions
-* Implementing solutions on Hybrid Scenarios, where remediation actions can affect your cloud and on-premises resources
+* Implementing solutions on hybrid scenarios, where remediation actions can affect your cloud and on-premises resources

 #### Microsoft Sentinel repositories